bombasticSlacks/Aspirant/Game/Worlds/Goose/Pale-Elves.md

 #### One With The Forest

 _you move with the forest as though it were part of you._
-Basic Training, While in foliage or forest your movement is [Far](../../Core/Movement#Far), and you can hide or otherwise sneak even when it would seem impossible.
+Basic Training, While in foliage or forest your movement is [[Movement#Far]], and you can hide or otherwise sneak even when it would seem impossible.

 #### Float Like Leaves